DataManagementLab/Astrapia/README.md

 ## Use Case Example

-We show you how to use Astrapia to compare different explainers using the *UCI adult* dataset.
+Currently, we offer two examples: *UCI adult* dataset and *UCI breast cancer* dataset.
+These examples can be found under `notebooks/AstrapiaComparatorDemo.ipynb` Here we show you how to use Astrapia to compare different explainers using the *UCI adult* dataset.
 First, navigate into `data/adult/` and run

     python setup_adult.py